By Heron Goh, Associate Director, MustaphaRaj Chartered Accountants

 Definition of a partnership in general

-A business entity is owned by two (2) persons and must not exceed twenty (20) persons at one time.
-The owners may be Malaysian or Permanent Resident (PR) who are allowed to register a Partnership to run their business.
-Partnerships are deemed a legal entity and thus are not a taxable body.
+This is a business entity owned by two (2) or more persons and must not exceed twenty (20) persons at any one time.
+The owners of the Firm may be Malaysian citizens or Permanent Residents (PR).
+Partnerships are deemed as a legal entity and are not considered a taxable body.

 Assessment of Tax

-In certain situations, a lower tax exposure/position may occur as divisible current business losses are allowed to be utilised against all other sources of income for the year (e.g. employment income, interest income).
+In certain situations, a lower tax exposure/position may occur as divisible current business loss are allowed to be utilised against all other sources of income for the year (e.g. employment income, interest income).

 Liabilities in a Partnership

-As the business is not a separate legal entity.
-All partners are jointly and severally liable for the debts and liabilities of the practice/business.
+All partners in a partnership are held liable jointly and severally for the debts and liabilities of the practice/business.

 Rights of a Partner

-In general, a partnership is not allowed to expel any partners unless this has been specifically indicated in the partnership agreement at the point of its establishment.
+In general, a partnership is not allowed to expel any partners unless this has been specifically provided for in the partnership agreement at the point of its establishment.

 When Does a Partnership cease to exist?